The Supreme Court might hear a case that could have major consequences for the power of eminent domain.

-You might expect this to be the overreach that has the Supreme Court ing about taking the case.
+You might expect this to be the overreach that has people talking about the Supreme Court taking the case.

 But there's more.
 The companies taking immediate possession often do not provided immediate compensation for immediate possession.
 The land is taken, survey and construction work begin, and compensation of some sort is promised at some point in the hazy future.

-The federal circuit courts, except one, have upheld this "take-first-pay-later" approach, raising anticipation for what the Supreme Courts may decide, and for whether it will hear the case at all.
+The federal circuit courts, except one, have upheld this "take-first-pay-later" approach, raising anticipation for what the Supreme Court may decide, and for whether it will hear the case at all.